-Creating a website and building an online presence can be very overwhelming, for some people, but I have created a quick list of items to help you get your business online quickly and easily.
+Creating a website and building an online presence can be very overwhelming.
+To help you out, I have created a quick list of items to help you get your business online quickly and easily.

-Step 1 - Finding a great Domain Name
+Step 1 - Find a great Domain Name

 The first thing that you need to do is choose a domain name.
-The domain name is the online address for your business and is one of the most important decisions you have to make.
+The domain name is the online address for your business.
+It is one of the most important decisions you have to make.
 One of the main problems in choosing a domain name is that many names are no longer available.
 I recommend using a service like www.hover.com to search for your preferred name’s availability.
-Once you have found your domain name, you can register it through them or many other online services.
-One of my favourite reasons for using Hover is by default they keep your contact information private.
-Other providers, I have used, charge extra for that service.
+Once you have found your domain name, you can register it through them or any other online services.
+One of my favourite reasons for using Hover is by default, they keep your contact information private.
+Other providers, I have used charge extra for that service.
 Hover.com also has excellent customer support.
 If you need help, they have phone support with a “no hold” policy.

 Step 2 - Hosting

-Once you have a domain name, you need a place for your website to live on the internet.
+Once you have a domain name, you will then need a hosting account.
 The hosting provider stores the files that make up your website and then makes them accessible to the public.
 The hosting provider may provide email services for the domain name as well.

-One thing to watch out for is overselling.
+One problem with some hosting suppliers is overselling.
+Overselling is the practice of overcrowding a server with too many websites.
 While overselling is less of an issue with a simple HTML website, it is a huge problem with modern websites that use content management systems.
 If the server is oversold (too many sites running on one server), then web pages will load slowly.

-Integral Creative offers hosting to our customers.
+I offer hosting accounts to my customers.
 My dedicated servers ensure my client’s websites run smoothly, and their files are backed-up regularly.
-If you wanted your own shared hosting account, we have had terrific success with companies such as www.site5.com and www.blacksun.ca.
+If you do want to use another shared hosting account, I have had terrific success with companies such as www.site5.com and www.blacksun.ca.

 Step 3 - The Website

-HTML websites are great for getting a few pages online quickly.
+An HTML website is excellent for getting a few pages online quickly.
 The downside to them is you will need to contact your web designer each time you want to make a change.

 Step 4 - Search Engines

 There is too much information on this topic to cover thoroughly in a short blog post.
-We will cover this more in the future.
+I will cover this more in the future.